 Enhancing the climate change resilience of kelp forest ecosystems and the coastal communities who rely on kelp for commercial, food, social, and ceremonial purposes.

-In 2015 BC central coast First Nations communities observed expansive outbreaks epiphytic marine invertebrate called bryozoan in correlation with extreme ocean temperature anomalies (“warm blob”) in the northeast Pacific Ocean.
+In 2015, BC central coast First Nations communities observed expansive outbreaks of an epiphytic marine invertebrate called bryozoan, in correlation with extreme ocean temperature anomalies (“warm blob”) in the northeast Pacific Ocean.
 Giant kelps were heavily encrusted by the bryozoan, causing them to sink to the seafloor and disintegrate.

-The research team is recruiting the help of BC's Coastal First Nations communities to gather information, data and photos of kelp forests in their territories, to help document the location and timing of any bryozoan outbreaks.
+The research team is working with BC's Coastal First Nations communities to gather information, data and photos of kelp forests in their territories, to help document the location and timing of any bryozoan outbreaks.
 Resources to assist include virtual training for data and photo collection, and the creation of an online survey to share information.

 Find out more in this video.

 Opportunity Project: Began September 1, 2019 / Project Duration: Three years.